0x80/typescript-config/README.md

 that.

 All configurations have `incremental` set to `true`.
-In my experience, it can happen that builds get stuck in limbo and you need to delete the `tsbuildinfo` file to get things going again.
+In my experience, it can happen that builds get stuck in limbo and you need to delete the `tsconfig.tsbuildinfo` file to get things going again.
 For this reason I recommend adding the following script to your manifest based on `del-cli`:

-`"clean": "del dist tsconfig.tsbuildinfo"`
+`"clean": "del-cli dist tsconfig.tsbuildinfo"`